beastsaber/bsaber/README.md

 ## Local Development

-1. **Start the Development Server:** Use the command `npm run dev` to launch `npm run dev:frontend` and `netlify-cms` concurrently.
+1. **Start the Development Server:** Use the command `npm run dev` to launch `npm run dev:frontend` and `decap-server` concurrently.

-2. **Access the CMS:** Navigate to [http://localhost:8888/admin/index.html](http://localhost:8888/admin/index.html) in your web browser to open the Netlify CMS interface.
+2. **Access the CMS:** Navigate to [http://localhost:8888/admin/index.html](http://localhost:8888/cms/admin/index.html) in your web browser to open the Decap CMS interface.

 3. **Login:** Click on the login button.
 You should be granted access immediately.
 If prompted for a URL, enter the address of the proxy server.

 ### Notes
-- The `npm run dev:frontend` command runs your application and integrates netlify under the `/admin/index.html` routes.
+- The `npm run dev:frontend` command runs your application and integrates Decap under the `/admin/index.html` routes.
 - The CMS proxy server enables the use of the local strategy for content management, directly saving files to the local file system.